sofia-fischer/philo-blog/content/posts/2026-01-imposter-syndrom.md

 [^academic_imposters]: Imposter Syndrome in Academic and Professional Contexts: A Systematic Review of Prevalence, Psychological Impact, Cultural Influences, and Intervention Strategies by Sonali Panda, Dr. Megha Das

+One very interesting paper is the first paper that coined the term "Imposter (Phenomenon)" a 1978 Paper from two Psychologists "The Imposter Phenomenon in High Achieving Women" [^first_paper] which observed and named the feeling based on observations of high achieving woman during a time in which woman where quite new in (academic) careers.

+[^first_paper]: The Imposter Phenomenon in High Achieving Women: Dynamics and Therapeutic Intervention Pauline Rose Clance & Suzanne Imes

 ### History, Definition, and Symptoms

 "Imposter Syndrome" is a very modern term, that got more popular since around 2015.